 Key Performance Area Issue Strategic (IDP) Objective Strategies Projects Local Economic Development Local Economic Development and Tourism • LED: LED projects: Lack of enough job opportunities and skill development to combat the high rate of unemployment.
 Decrease in unemployment rate over 5 years as well as a 5% rise in the economy by the end of 2010/2011.
-STRATEGY A: To encourage our communities to establish income generating projects that better their lives PROJECT 3.1 Establishment of LED Projects • Tourism STRATEGY B: SMME, BEE & Land Claims Support To support BEE/ SMME Development & Land Claims PROJECT 3.2 Municipal support on BBBEE, SMME and land claims through land rights commission Local Economic Development Land Use Management System and Human Settlement (RDP) • Establishment of township and formalisation of community settlement To ensure that all issues relating to land claims are well addressed STRATEGY A: Follow - Ups on land claims in Moshaweng PROJECT 1 Responses to land claims
+STRATEGY A: To encourage our communities to establish income generating projects that better their lives PROJECT 3.1 Establishment of LED Projects • Tourism STRATEGY B: SMME, BBBEE & Land Claims Support To support BBBEE / SMME Development & Land Claims PROJECT 3.2 Municipal support on BBBEE, SMME and land claims through land rights commission Local Economic Development Land Use Management System and Human Settlement (RDP) • Establishment of township and formalisation of community settlement • Geographic STRATEGY A: Follow - Ups on land claims in Moshaweng PROJECT 1 Responses to land claims

-Geographic Information System (GIS) Execution of land audit with the aim of ownership and associated use of land (n ui and Affairs/ Reform memorandum of understanding) ssues related to land claims are not yet addressed
+Information System (GIS) Execution of land audit with the aim of ownership and associated use of land Land Affairs/ Reform (memorandum of understanding) Issues related to land claims are not yet addressed